saratkongara/merchants_guide_to_galaxy/README.txt

 ==========================
 In the course of doing TDD and thinking through the problem, I took notes on some features that would be nice to have but I didn't want to get sidetracked until the core problem is solved.
 I am listing them here in no particular order.

 1. Should support entering conversion notes and queries in any order.
+[DONE]
 2. Should support the ability to update the value (roman numeral) associated with a particular intergalactic symbol, by entering new conversion notes.
+[DONE]
 3. Should support the ability to associate one intergalactic symbol with multiple digit roman numeral.
+[DONE]
 4. Check case sensitivity.
 5. Check for valid and invalid conversion notes and queries and give appropriate error messages.

 Above all, I really enjoyed working on this application.
-Thank You for the opportunity.
+Thanks for the opportunity.